National Space Trophy Winners

 The second recipient of the National Space Trophy was the Honorable Don Fuqua, a Florida Congressman who was one of the

 leading architects of the governmental framework upon which the world's greatest space program was built.
-Mr. Fuqua served in the
+Fuqua served in the

 Army for two years, and then earned his degree in agricultural economics from the University of Florida.
 He was elected to